Hackerspace: Variations

-A lot of places share values similar to those purported by hackspaces, whether or not they use that nomenclature.
+Many places share values similar to those associated with hackspaces, whether or not they use that terminology.
 A few examples follow:

 Public library hackerspaces

-Public libraries have long been a place to share resources for learning.
-Lately some have reconsidered their roles to include providing resources for hacking and making.
-Those generally call themselves library makerspaces.
+Public libraries have long been places to share learning resources.
+Some have reconsidered their roles to include resources for hacking and making.
+These spaces generally call themselves library makerspaces.
 For example, Chattanooga's 4th floor in Tennessee may have been the first use of a library as laboratory and playground for its community.
 The User Experience (UX) is another public laboratory and educational facility.
-Or, according to Forbes magazine, the first public library to open a MakerSpace is the Fayetteville Free Library.
+According to Forbes magazine, the first public library to open a MakerSpace was the Fayetteville Free Library.

 Feminist hackerspaces

-In response to the misogyny allegedly shown by the brogrammer culture that sees hackerspaces as "male" spaces, Seattle Attic was founded in the summer of 2013, as the first Feminist Hackerspace in the United States.
+In response to the misogyny allegedly shown by the tech bro culture that sees hackerspaces as "male" spaces, Seattle Attic was founded in the summer of 2013, as the first Feminist Hackerspace in the United States.
 They were soon followed by Double Union, in San Francisco.
-Their founding came as a result of The Ada Initiative, and their AdaCamp conferences.
-Which has also led to the formation of FouFem in Montreal, the Mz Baltazar's Laboratory, a start-up organization and feminist hackspace in Vienna, the Anarchafeminist Hackerhive in San Francisco, the Hacktory in Philadelphia and the Miss Despionas in Tasmania, Australia, and myriad others.
+Their founding came as a result of The Ada Initiative and their AdaCamp conferences, which has also led to the formation of FouFem in Montreal, the Mz Baltazar's Laboratory, a start-up organization and feminist hackspace in Vienna, the Anarchafeminist Hackerhive in San Francisco, the Hacktory in Philadelphia and the Miss Despionas in Tasmania, Australia, and others.

 Public school maker/hackerspaces

-Some public schools in the US now also include hackerspaces.
-The first high school to open a true MakerSpace was in Sebastopol, California, and middle schools followed the trend.
-For example, White Hill Middle school in Fairfax, California has now opened up their own MakerSpace with a class called "Makers and Hackers".
+Some public schools in the US also include hackerspaces.
+The first high school to open a true makerspace was in Sebastopol, California, and middle schools followed the trend.
+For example, White Hill Middle school in Fairfax, California has now opened up their own makerspace with a class called "Makers and Hackers".
 In 2018 Penketh High School became the first school to have a school makerspace in the United Kingdom.
-"Spark" was designed for students and the community being the first of its kind in the UK.

-In Shenzhen, China SteamHead makerspace organized a school makerspace inside Shenzhen American International School in 2014, and SZ DIY makerspace organized a school makerspace inside Harbour School.
+In Shenzhen, China, the nonprofit SteamHead organized a school makerspace inside Shenzhen American International School in 2014, and SZ DIY makerspace organized a makerspace inside Harbour School.